-The Area Municipality may permit the establishment of a dwelling, and/or agricultural buildings and structures on an existing undersized such lot through a site specific amendment to the Area Municipal Zoning By-law, where it has been demonstrated that the proposed building envelope satisfies the following criteria:
+The Area Municipality may permit the establishment of a dwelling, and/or agricultural buildings and structures on such lot through a site specific amendment to the Area Municipal Zoning By-law, where it has been demonstrated that the lot contains a building envelope that satisfies the following criteria:

-- i) Has frontage on, or direct vehicular access to, a public road, maintained year round, at a reasonable standard of construction; - ii) Is the minimum size required to accommodate the dwelling and associated outdoor amenity areas, driveway and individual on-site water services and individual on-site sewage services and shall not exceed 0.4 ha (1 acres); - iii) Is located so as to minimize the loss of tillable agricultural land and potential impacts on existing and future agricultural uses on surrounding lots (e.g., MDS II setback requirements) and to maximize the continued and/or potential future use of the lot for agricultural purposes (e.g., by locating on lands with existing constraints for agriculture, wherever possible, and not creating small or irregularly shaped areas for tillage and cropping); - iv) Complies with MDS I requirements; - Where development or site alteration is proposed within or adjacent to natural heritage features and areas, it is supported by an Environmental Impact Study, in accordance with the requirements of Section 3.2; and, - vi) Proposals shall also comply with all other applicable policies of this Plan, including, but not limited to: Section 3.2, Environmental Resource Policies, Section 3.3, Cultural Resource Policies and Chapter 10, Implementation Measures.

-Site plan approval shall generally be required for such development.
+- i) Has frontage on, or direct vehicular access to, a public road, maintained year round, at a reasonable standard of construction; - ii) Is the minimum size required to accommodate the dwelling and associated outdoor amenity areas, driveway and individual on-site water services and individual on-site sewage services and shall not exceed 0.4 ha (1 ac); - land and potential impacts on existing and future agricultural land and potential impacts on existing and future agricultural uses on surrounding lots (e.g. MDS II setback requirements) and to maximize the continued and/or potential future use of the lot for agricultural purposes (e.g. by locating on lands with existing constraints for agriculture, wherever possible, and not creating small or irregularly shaped areas for tillage and cropping); - iv) Will comply with MDS I requirements; - v) Where development or site alteration is to be located within or adjacent to natural heritage features or areas, it is supported by an Environmental Impact Study, in accordance with the requirements of Section 3.2; and - vi) Complies with all other applicable policies of this Plan, including: Section 3.2 Environmental Resource policies and Section 3.3 Cultural Resource Policies - Site plan approval shall generally be required for such development.
 The site specific zoning provisions and, where required, site plan approval, shall incorporate any restrictions or requirements that may be necessary to ensure the above noted policy criteria and any other development and site design related matters are addressed.
-The Area Municipality may also utilize any other tools or measures (i.e., conservation easements, development agreements etc.) deemed necessary or advisable to assist in implementing and ensuring continued compliance with the above noted policies.
+The Area Municipality may also utilize any other tools or measures (i.e. conservation easements, development agreements etc.) deemed necessary or advisable to assist in implementing and ensuring continued compliance with the above noted policies.